 This is a straightforward process and is made on a one-for-one basis because you can only hold one European licence.
 This means that you can’t keep hold of your UK one, although you can swap it back for a British licence when you return home.

-However, increased demand (and some are saying Euro intransigence…) mean that what used to take a couple of weeks is now taking considerably longer - and if you haven’t got your local driving licence by the October 31, 2019, you might have to take a driving test if you want to continue to drive in that country.
+However, increased demand (and some are saying Euro intransigence…) mean that what used to take a couple of weeks is now taking considerably longer - and if you haven’t got your local driving licence in time. you might have to take a driving test if you want to continue to drive in that country.

-While France is said to have agreed a one year period of grace in which to make the exchange, the official advice is still to exchange your driving licence now to avoid any potential problems at the end of October.
+While France is said to have agreed a one year period of grace in which to make the exchange, the official advice is still to exchange your driving licence now to avoid any potential problems.

 Want to retire in the EU?
 What could the future hold for you?